Andargor/edce-client/README.md

 * Protect your edce.ini file as it contains your Frontier store credentials in unencrypted form
 * Avoid querying the Elite Dangerous Companion site too often in order to avoid overloading it.
 As a rule, try not to query more than once every 2-3 minutes.
-* The web API sometimes lags actualy game state by several seconds.
+* The web API sometimes lags actual game state by several seconds.
 For example, you might dock, but only be able to post market data to EDDN after a few seconds until the web API catches up.
 * You can modify the code as you wish, the [edce](https://github.com/Andargor/edce-client/tree/master/edce) subdirectory contains the core module to access the Elite Dangerous Companion web API